carpool conversation on a foggy morning

 “Yeah, they’re always skipping,” added Minal.

-“Oh,” said Minal, her voice dipping low.
+“Oh,” said Minal, her voice dipping.
 “They’re creating a secure campus because of the violence.”

 “I feel better now,” added one of her friends.
-“I mean, I don’t want to have a locked campus, but we know the reality…”
+“I mean, I don’t want to have a locked campus, but we have to because of the reality around us…”